 If you want to be tied, just ask for it!
 Look for reliable people within the community and propose yourself.
 The top can be also a beginner like you, but conscious of their level without attempting any risky solutions.

-Find information about the approach and the level of the people who ask you to be tied or you want be tied by.
+Find information about the approach and the level of the people who ask you to be tied or you want to be tied by.
 Pay attention to all the self-styled professionals!
-It’s not uncommon to find people have been tying since several years but always without a safe and sound technique.
+It’s not uncommon to find people who have been tying for several years but always without a safe and sound technique.